Here is the best 3 days in Koh Samui itinerary on the internet to help you make the most of this fantastic paradise in Thailand!

 - Best Restaurants In Koh Samui

-Hopefully, this post will serve as a convenient 3 days in Koh Samui trip planner, so you will feel confident and excited about your trip to Koh Samui.
+Hopefully, this post will serve as a convenient 3 days in Koh Samui trip planner.
+We want you to feel confident and excited about your trip to Koh Samui, a true gem of Southeast Asia.

 After outlining what to do in Koh Samui for 3 days, you can find some useful travel tips for visiting Koh Samui, including the best time to visit, where to stay, how to get around, and where to eat.

-We’ll start off this itinerary assuming that you’re starting this Koh Samui itinerary by arriving the night before.
+We’ll start off by assuming that you’re starting this Koh Samui itinerary by arriving the night before.

 Morning: Exploring the Temples